ckamps/2232-defiance/content/01-overview.md

 {{< /carousel >}}

 ## Desirable Defiance area

-Don't miss this opportunity to own a unique 5.25-acre property and custom home in the desirable Defiance area of St Louis, Missouri.
-Whether you work from home or commute, the setting will make you feel like you're always at a weekend retreat.

 Situated well above the adjacent Femme Osage Creek and Missouri River bottoms on its own private parcel in the sparsely-developed southwest portion of St Charles County, this property sits at the gateway to Missouri's wine country.